 Et’hem Bey Mosque

 Inside, the painted dome looks absolutely beautiful.
-The mosque was undergoing maintenance at the time of our visit so we didn’t get to see it – hopefully by the time you get to Tirana it would have re-opened.
+The mosque was undergoing maintenance at the time of our visit so we didn’t get to see it – but it has since re-opened.

 Pyramid of Tirana

 After crossing over the narrow Lana River – perhaps by way of the stout stone Tanner’s Bridge – you’ll come to Tirana’s south side.
 This part of the city is denser and known for its high-rise apartments, so it immediately feels very different to the old part of town on the river’s northern bank.

 The quirky Pyramid of Tirana has become the city’s unofficial symbol in recent years.
 Built in 1988, it was supposed to serve as a museum for Enver Hoxha, the despotic dictator who was born in nearby Gjirokaster.
 It served its original purpose for a mere three years before being converted into a conference centre.
 During the Kosovo War, it was used by NATO, then it went on to become a radio station and later a popular nightclub.